We offer:

 At my age?

-Our karate school is traditionally oriented (see also mission statement)
+Our karate school is traditionally oriented (see also Mission Statement).

-But the reality is very different...
+However, the reality is quite different...

 Our training routine: